Can Army Rangers Have Beards? Relaxed Grooming Standards

 The U.S. Army has changed regulations at the beginning of 2017 by allowing the Sikh soldiers to grow beards.
 This change was done under an exemption of religion for the male grooming standards.
 The exemption was granted because the Sikh community is not supposed to shave their hair according to their religious belief.

-The change in regulations surprised some members in the services as the small group got an exemption, which made an adage true that “Ask Ask Ask, and you shall get it.”
+The change in regulations surprised some members in the services as the small group got an exemption, which made the adage true that “Ask Ask Ask, and you shall get it.”

 For men in Afghanistan, the beard is a sign of manhood.
 It is because special operations troops want to earn the trust of local people.
 Hence, they tend to look like Grizzly Adams.
 For these special operations forces, beards help bring them close to Afghan people and keep them apart from conventional forces.
 Those traditional forces are supposed to follow strict grooming standards.

-There has been a struggle standing-long between the conventional Army and the special operations forces about whether these special operation forces should have a beard or not.
+There has been a struggle standing long between the conventional Army and the special operations forces about whether these special operations forces should have a beard or not.

-Army Rangers can grow a beard while on deployment depends on their mission of deployment.
-The reason to grow a beard on deployment is for the diplomacy with the local people in a village or a town who respect having it as a cultural norm.
-It depends on the factors and commands that you get daily and for the people who will be in contact with you.
+Army Rangers can grow a beard while on deployment depending on their mission of deployment.
+The reason to grow a beard on deployment is for diplomacy with the local people in a village or a town who respect having it as a cultural norm.
+It depends on the factors and commands that you get daily and on the people who will be in contact with you.

 FAQs.